 STORING YOUR CANOE

-If possible, store your canoe indoors.
+If at all possible, store your canoe indoors.
+There is no need for the space to be heated.
 Store your canoe out of direct sunlight.
 If it is stored outside, store it upside down on saw horses or the like.
 Never store your canoe directly on the ground.
-Place an opaque waterproof cover over it, never allow the cover to contact the hull.

 All watersports activities are hazardous and involve the risk of serious injury or death – canoeing is no exception.
 Northstar Canoes strongly recommends any person using our canoes or accessories obtain training in safety and paddling techniques, rescue methods and CPR from a qualified instructor.
 Any person using Northstar Canoes or accessories assumes the risks inherent with the use of any watersports product – and assumes all responsibility for damages, injury or death which results from the use of any Northstar product.
 Always wear a US Coast Guard approved PFD (personal flotation device) when paddling.
 This product may contain chemicals known to the State of California to cause cancer and birth defects or other reproductive harm.